A team of four Space Dwarves employed by Deep Rock Galactic to explore the most dangerous planets in the galaxy.

 - Everyone Calls Him "Barkeep"

-- Mean Boss: Openly admits that he's willing to let you die to save the MULE and the drop pod, berates you if you take too long on a mission, gets livid if you kick barrels down the drop pod's launch tube, and he doesn't like it when you waste time dancing.
+- Mean Boss: Zig-zagged.
+On the one hand, he very openly admits that he's willing to let you die to save the MULE and the drop pod, berates you if you take too long on a mission, gets livid if you kick barrels down the drop pod's launch tube, and he doesn't like it when you waste time dancing.
+On the other hand, if you're not actively pissing him off, he's usually polite and to-the-point, and never lies about the company's intentions or priorities.
+In addition, promoting a Dwarf will earn you a message from him admitting that he was wrong to doubt your capabilities and respectfully acknowledging your dwarf's skills, showing that he still respects his employees in spite of their rockier moments.

 - Mission Control: Obviously.